hatwell/hatwell.github.io/_posts/2021-03-04-february-book-roundup.md

 image: images/february_books/february_books.png
 ---

-This month I only read one non-fiction books, which goes against my plan for the year.
+This month I only read one non-fiction book, which goes against my plan for the year.
 I'm lining up some more for March.

 in the order I read them: